pauladmm/pauladmm/README.md

 Thank you for visiting my page, and I look forward to connecting with you!

 ## Currently working on :zap:
-- React
-  - Hooks
+- Python
-- Fetch API
+- Mark-up languages
+- Data bases (SQL)
 - GitHub
 ## Interested in learn :mag_right:
-- User Authentication & Authorization
+- Whole web development (including fetch APIs and user Authentication & Authorization)
-- PostgreSQL
 - A lot of more of Databases